• Home

 Scale

-• 1.5 lb of pizza dough of your choice (or half of either this recipe (using a stand mixer) or this pizza dough recipe by hand), divide in half
+• 1½ pounds pizza dough (or half batch of stand mixer pizza dough or pizza dough by hand), divided in half

 • ½ teaspoon salt